Cards finally back home, rally for 3 in 9th to beat Reds 5-4

 Cincinnati starter Sonny Gray struck out six over six innings to bring his NL-leading total to 51.
 He walked four.

+“The game just sped up on me,” Gray said.
+“I didn’t really have good stuff.”

-Freddy Galvis homered off St. Louis starter Adam Wainwright, who gave up four runs, two of them earned, on six hits in seven innings.
+Freddy Galvis homered off Wainwright, who gave up four runs, two of them earned, on six hits in seven innings.
 The 38-year-old retired the last 15 batters he faced after allowing a run-scoring double to Mike Moustakas in the third that pushed the lead to 4-2.

 The Reds pushed across of a pair of unearned runs in the first on errors by third baseman Brad Miller and first baseman Paul Goldschmidt.